 Can a Therapist Help Me with Stress?

-Whether you’re dealing with physical, emotional, mental, or positive stress, it’s important to understand how those feelings affect your well-being.
+Whether you’re dealing with eustress, acute stress or chronic stress, it’s important to understand how those feelings affect your physical well-being.
 You may also learn some at-home stress-busting techniques and find out how a therapist can help.

 Effects of Stress on the Body